Definition of a Postdoctoral Scholar

 It is strongly recommended that a person who falls into one of the following categories NOT be appointed as a postdoctoral scholar:

 The title for a postdoctoral scholar used by Human Resources and the department may vary.
-Some of the titles include research fellow, postdoctoral research fellow, research assistant, research associate and fellow (postdoc research).
+Some of the titles include: Postdoctoral Fellow; Postdoctoral Research Fellow; Postdoctoral Trainee; Research Assistant; Research Associate and Fellow; as well as Research Fellow.

 National Research Service Award (NRSA)

-The National Research Service Award (NRSA) program provides support to promising postdoctoral applicants who have the potential to become productive and successful independent research investigators in scientific health-related fields relevant to the missions of the participating NIH Institutes and Centers.
+The National Research Service Award (NRSA) program provides support to promising postdoctoral applicants who have the potential to become productive and successful independent research investigators in scientific health-related fields relevant to the missions of the participating National Institutes of Health (NIH) Institutes and Centers.